tbz-pariv/tbzuploader/README.rst

 Trivia: Why 201?
 ================

 Why does the http status 201 gets used, and not 200?
-In the beginning we used "200" for "succcessfull upload".
+In the beginning we used "200" for "successful upload".
 But somewhere was a bug on the server and the server took the upload request, ignored the files and showed the login-page and replied with http status "200".
-Hence the files got trashed, since the client thought the upload was successfull.
+Hence the files got trashed, since the client thought the upload was successful.
 But of course the files were not lost.
 They were still in the done-directory.

 That's why 201 gets used.